sayy96/Bicycle-Slip-/README.md

 check_eq_working contains a no slip model of a bicycle<br>
 Slip_model has a model that has slip<br>
 slip_ice has a model with slip and an ice patch<br>
+PD_CNTR_bike has the bicycle model fitted with PD control investigating various gains, speeds and desired rolls <br>